-As a current or potential state contractor, you are presumably doing business with or seeking to do business with a state agency, and are therefore considered to be a regulated donor.
-In general, public officials or state employees may not accept gifts from regulated donors.
+As a current or potential state contractor, you are presumably doing business with or seeking to do business with a state agency, and are therefore considered to be a restricted donor.
+In general, public officials, state employees and candidates for public office may not accept gifts from restricted donors.

-Regulated Donors
+Restricted Donors

-Regulated donors include:
+Restricted donors include:

-- Registered lobbyists (the OSE can tell you who is registered); - Individuals or groups doing business with a state department or agency; - Individuals or groups seeking to do business with a state department or agency; - Individuals or groups engaged in activities regulated by a state department or agency; or - Contractors pre-qualified by the Connecticut Department of Administrative Services (Conn.
+- Registered lobbyists (a list is available on the OSE's Web site) or a lobbyist's representative; - Individuals or groups doing business with a state department or agency; - Individuals or groups seeking to do business with a state department or agency; - Individuals or groups engaged in activities regulated by a state department or agency; or - Contractors pre-qualified by the Connecticut Department of Administrative Services (Conn.
 Gen. Stat. § 4a-100).